Late-breaking abstract submission

 Can I submit an abstract that has been already presented in different event?

 Who has the copyright for my abstract after submission?

 The abstracts are not published under a creative commons framework (Creative Commons licencing is most generally used to 'describe' how you can 'use/re-use' an open access document).
 The abstracts are not published open access.
 They are free to access (on both the ERS platforms and when they are published as a supplement of the ERJ), which is different to open access, and are copyright to the author.

 How many co-authors can I include on the authors list?

 I missed the deadline for the 1st round of abstract submission.
 Can I submit my abstract as a late-breaking abstract?

 Abstract changes.
 Once submitted, can I still modify my abstract?

 After you receive the notification that your abstract is accepted to the ERS Congress you will be able to modify only the list of authors.

-To ensure changes to the author list are considered please make sure the changes are done in due time, at least one month prior the Congress starts to ensure the abstract is updated on all platforms.
+To ensure that changes to the author's list are considered, make sure the changes are done in due time, at least one month prior the Congress starts to ensure the abstract are updated on all platforms.